School apps

 • Management of premises and facilities.

-The full Governing Body meets four times a year with additional half-termly meetings of the three sub-committees;
+The full Governing Body meets four times a year with additional half-termly meetings of the three sub-committees, which are:

 • Curriculum, Standards and Effectiveness